Undergraduate Student Satisfactory Academic Progress (SAP)

 Evaluation of Undergraduate Satisfactory Academic Progress (SAP)

 SAP standards will be evaluated at the end of every semester.
-After grades are posted, OSFA will send an e-mail to any affected financial aid recipients and applicants informing them of their failure to maintain the relevant SAP standard(s).
-The information provided the student will include the specific SAP standard(s) not being met and the SAP Appeals Policy & Procedures.
+After grades are posted, OSFA will send an e-mail to any affected financial aid recipients and applicants informing them of the need to review their SAP status on Athena, which will outline the reason(s) for their failure to maintain SAP.
+The information provided the student will include the specific SAP standard(s) not being met and a link to the SAP Appeals Policy & Procedures

 Financial Aid Warning Status